vjbgithub/webdev-js-intro-01/README.md

 ## Overview
 This is the beginning of a series of assignments that will cover core JavaScript concepts.
 Each part will include a short conceptual lesson and an exercise associated with it.
 You will see code that may look unfamiliar to you.
 This is intentional because when it becomes a focused lesson, you will have seen it before and the comments related to it.

-In this assignment, we will be covering creating variables in JavaScript.
+In this assignment, we will cover creating variables in JavaScript.
 You will use the string data type in the assignment.
+More on data types in the next assignment.

 ## Instructions